BB 12 Winner Dipika Reacts To Shilpa Shinde Mocking Her Victory; Vikas Praises Dipika Shuts Trolls!

 Was Dipika Copying Shilpa?

 Many of them have been comparing Dipika to Shilpa, as they felt the latter was copying Shilpa.
-Dipika clarified that being in kitchen was not her strategy and was not copying Shilpa.
+Dipika clarified that being in kitchen was not her strategy and that she was not copying Shilpa.
 She said, "In my day to day life also I love to cook food and feed others.
 That's what I did inside the house too."

 Dipika Says…